Nitrodist/markcampbell.me/_posts/2016-04-12-setting-up-yank-to-clipboard-on-a-mac-with-vim.md

 ...
 ```

+Now, if you just run `brew install vim`, it'll compile Vim with just `+clipboard`.
+If you want X11 clipboard support, you need to install it with the `--with-client-server` option.

 If you don't see it, you may need to run `brew update` to get the latest brew updates.
 After that, install it like this:

 ```sh